RakePants/bully-agent/README.md

 `Python`, `PyTorch`, `Numpy`, `Pandas`, `IPython`

 ## Results
-The model has achieved the 5 spot in a contest between AI course participants.
+The model has achieved the number 5 spot in a contest between AI course participants.